Kashfia18/GapMinder-project/README.md

 3) Does higher GDP per capita translate to higher CO2 emission per capita?

 4) In females which cancer is more prevalent now?

+For the project mainly Pandas and matplotlib library were used.